clinical-meteor/cookbook/readme.md

 ========================================
 #### Build A Weblog!
 With version 1.0 of Meteor having been released, the Meteor Cookbook is getting a rewrite to bring all of it's examples and recipes up to 1.0 status.
-The default application that all the examples build towards is creating a weblog; which can then be used as the basis of self-publishing, online journals & diaries, advocacy platforms, branding, electronic medical records, personal health & fitness records, quantified-self applications, or any other application that might need a weblog.
+The default application that all the examples build towards is creating a weblog; which can then be used as the basis of self-publishing, online journals & diaries, bulletin board systems, chat rooms, advocacy platforms, electronic medical records, personal health & fitness records, quantified-self applications, or any other application that might need a weblog.

 ![Weblog](https://raw.githubusercontent.com/awatson1978/meteor-cookbook/master/images/Weblog%20Wireframes.jpg)